 Deploying training to your distribution channel is complicated stuff.
-As I’ve said before, it requires rigid process, proven methodologies, and company-wide support.
+As I’ve said before, it requires a rigid process, proven methodologies, and company-wide support.
 Not to mention a lot of hard work!

 But even that is not enough.
-If you fail to follow this over-arching, proven 4-Cornerstone framework you will likely fail.
+If you fail to follow this over-arching, proven 4-Cornerstone framework, you will likely fail.
 Conversely, once you understand this framework, and why it’s important, you can confidently deploy a sound training and development strategy.

 Your target audience is not just dealer executives.
-It often includes sales, service, parts and finance managers as well as their respective teams.
+It often includes sales, service, parts, and finance managers as well as their respective teams.
 And, in some cases, it includes a training manager at the dealership.
 You’ll need to communicate a clear message of what’s expected of them, why it’s important to them (and to you), and how they can acquire that training.
 You should plan for a minimum of monthly communications regarding curriculum and expectations.
-You should also consider a continual stream of tips and tricks that help them succeed with your training technologies (LMS/PRM/Etc.).
+You should also consider a continual stream of tips and tricks that help them succeed with your training technologies (LMS/PRM/etc.).
 A technology-frustrated trainee is not good for your business.

 Your audience must be motivated to take your training.
 Remember, they do not work directly for you and they face competing demands on their time.
 Do not assume that they are naturally motivated to become certified or improve their performance through learning.
 If you build it, they will not, necessarily, come.
 You need to look seriously at what will motivate them to become thoroughly engaged with your training.
 With this audience the best approach is usually a carrot, such as pay increases tied to certification levels, or a reward such as points towards gifts.